Azure Government Services – What’s So Special?

 Recently, there is a mad rush to get to Azure.
-Some are calling it the pandemic effect, while others say that unprecedented growth of Azure was inevitable anyway.
+Some are calling it the pandemic effect, while others say that the unprecedented growth of Azure was inevitable anyway.
 Whatever side of the argument you are on, the truth is – Azure has got phenomenal potential.
 Be it government organizations or large businesses, everyone is out to get their own share of Azure pie.

 Azure can be complex for different sets of consumers.
 There is an easy demarcation for Azure consumption: government use and commercial use.